Roundtable: “How Companies Can Work With U.S. Law Enforcement”

 Rutgers Camden School of Law

-In collaboration with Rutgers School of Law, the Journal of Law and Cyber Warfare successfully hosted The Law of Cyber Warfare Symposium with discussions on emerging cyber technologies, tools and weapons, and strategic responses to cyber attacks.
+In collaboration with Rutgers School of Law, the Journal of Law & Cyber Warfare successfully hosted The Law of Cyber Warfare Symposium with discussions on emerging cyber technologies, tools and weapons, and strategic responses to cyber attacks.
 The Conference was attended by several world-class thought leaders in law, business and technology that included the former Deputy Training Director at NSA, Senior Director of Product Security at McAfee, and Associate Law Professor at U.S. Military Academy, West Point.